 Conseil d'État upholds Criteo's €40M GDPR fine

-France's highest administrative court has upheld a €40 million GDPR fine against ad-tech company Criteo, originally issued by the French data protection authority CNIL.
-The ruling confirms CNIL's findings that Criteo could not demonstrate valid user consent for its tracking practices and failed to meet data subject rights obligations.
+France's highest administrative court has upheld a €40 million GDPR fine against ad-tracking company Criteo, originally imposed by the CNIL.
+The regulator found that Criteo could not demonstrate it had obtained valid consent from users and had failed to respect data subject rights.

 Who should care: Lawyers · Privacy officers · Compliance · AI governance · Cybersecurity · General readers · Policy